 I would like to arrive at the station around 9am.
 It’ll take me a little while to setup, after which I’d like to make the first photograph on my list — the view from the station.

-Once I know that the Nineteenth Century process is working as it should, I’ll then be ready to make the rest of the photographs.
+Once I know that the old photographic process is working as it should, I’m then ready to make the rest of the photographs.

 I’m usually ready to make the first portrait at around 11:30am.